-Ma'aden's aluminium business unit contributed 44.7 per cent. to its total revenues in the year ended 31 December 2016, compared to 43.5 per cent. in the year ended 31 December 2015.
-Ma'aden's aluminium operations are carried out through Ma'aden Bauxite and Alumina Company ("MBAC"), Ma'aden Aluminium Company ("MAC") and Ma'aden Rolling Company ("MRC"), joint venture companies in each case between Ma'aden (74.9 per cent.) and Alcoa Corporation (25.1 per cent.).
-Ma'aden's aluminium operations comprise among the largest vertically integrated aluminium complexes in the world.
+Ma'aden's aluminium business unit contributed 43.5 per cent. to its total revenues for the year ended 31 December 2015.
+Ma'aden's aluminium operations are carried out through Ma'aden Bauxite and Alumina Company, Ma'aden Aluminium Company ("MAC") and Ma'aden Rolling Company ("MRC"), joint venture projects in each case between Ma'aden (74.9 per cent.) and Alcoa Inc. (25.1 per cent.).
+Ma'aden's aluminium operations comprise the largest vertically integrated aluminium complex in the world.
 It uses Saudi Arabia's bauxite resources to produce aluminium for domestic and international markets as well as to facilitate the development of domestic downstream industries in Saudi Arabia.

 Ma'aden's aluminium operations comprise a bauxite mine and ore crushing and handling facilities at Al-Ba'itha in Qassim Province, and an alumina refinery, aluminium smelter and rolling mill at Ras Al Khair, which produce aluminium ingots, t-bars, slabs, billets and aluminium sheets.
-The alumina refinery in Ras Al Khair processes the bauxite transported by Government rail services from Ma'aden's bauxite mine at Al Ba'itha, which is located about 600 km away from the integrated production complex in Ras Al Khair.
-MAC commenced commercial production in 2014, MBAC commenced commercial production on 1 October 2016 and MRC is currently in the commissioning phase and preparing for commercial production.
-Ma'aden's aluminium complex also includes an aluminium can reclamation facility, which is the largest beverage can recycling facility in the MENA region.
+The alumina refinery in Ras Al Khair processes the bauxite transported by Government rail services from Ma'aden's aluminium mine at Al Ba'itha, which is located about 600 km away from the integrated production complex in Ras Al Khair.
+Ma'aden 's smelter commenced commercial production in 2014, and its refinery and rolling mill each commenced trial production in 2014.
+Ma'aden's complex also includes an aluminium can reclamation facility, which is the largest beverage can recycling facility in the MENA region.

-In the year ended 31 December 2016, Ma'aden produced 1,429 thousand tonnes of alumina, compared to 846 thousand tonnes in the year ended 31 December 2015.
-In the year ended 31 December 2016, Ma'aden produced 869 thousand tonnes of primary aluminium, compared to 839 thousand tonnes in the year ended

-- 31 December 2015.
-Ma'aden also produced 101 thousand tonnes of flat rolled product in the year ended - 31 December 2016, compared to 59 thousand tonnes in the year ended 31 December 2015.
+In the year ended 31 December 2015, Ma'aden produced 846 thousand tonnes of alumina, compared to 23 thousand tonnes in the year ended 31 December 2014, with such increase being principally attributable to 2014 being the first year of operation of the alumina refinery.
+In the year ended 31 December 2015, Ma'aden produced 839 thousand tonnes of primary aluminium, compared to 662 thousand tonnes in the year ended 31 December 2014.
+Ma'aden also produced 59 thousand tonnes of flat rolled product in the year ended 31 December 2015, being the first year of production thereof.

-Ma'aden is party to a joint venture with Sahara Petrochemical Company, known as Sahara and Ma'aden Petrochemicals Company ("SAMAPCO"), which specialises in producing the caustic soda that goes into the aluminium refinery as feedstock.
+MAC is party to a joint venture with Sahara Petrochemical Company, known as Sahara and Ma'aden Petrochemicals Company ("SAMAPCO"), which specialises in producing the caustic soda that goes into the aluminium refinery as feedstock.
 The SAMAPCO plant, based in Jubail Industrial City, also produces ethylene dichloride as a by-product of caustic soda output.